mbleigh/seed-fu/README.md

 * `rake db:seed_fu FIXTURE_PATH=path/to/fixtures` -- Where to find the fixtures
 * `rake db:seed_fu FILTER=users,articles` -- Only run seed files with a filename matching the `FILTER`

-You can also do a similar thing in your code by calling `SeedFu.seed(fixture_paths, filter)`.
+You can also do a similar thing in your code by calling `SeedFu.seed(fixture_paths, filter)`, where`filter` is a regex expression, like the following:

+    SeedFu.seed( 'path/to/fixtures', /users/ )

 Disable output
 --------------